Zachhi/FlockingBoids-Windows-Linux/README.md

 Eventually, my plan is to make this into a screensaver people can download and use.

 Animations were drawn myself, The "Clair De Lune" and "Comptine d'un autre été - Amélie" music tracks were performed myself.

-**Note: If you have access to Visual Studio, and would prefer that version, it can be found here: https://github.com/Zachhi/FlockingBoids-VS**

 ## Controls